 Learn to ring

-Most ringers catch birds when they’re at their most active, which is often early in the morning, so sessions starting at 5am are commonplace.
+Most ringers catch birds when they’re at their most active, which is often early in the morning, so sessions starting at, or before, 5am are commonplace - and ringing sites are rarely accesible by public transport.
 A good morning’s ringing may take you through to lunchtime, but there’s always the possibility of catching birds coming to roost or even catching at night.
 You’ll no doubt find that ringing is a very satisfying activity.
 Not only will you be adding to 100 years of data used directly by conservationists, but enjoying the experience of seeing birds close up.
 Whether you want to train to ring birds in nest boxes, to ring your garden birds, or to ring everything at your local gravel pit, your contribution is vital.

 For more information go to Frequently asked questions (FAQs)